Company Cultural Goals Examples of Positive Company Cultures

 Company Culture Defined

-As stated above, culture refers to the behaviors and procedures that are practiced within a company.
+As stated above, culture refers to the behaviors and procedures practiced within a company.
 This includes clearly defined contributions, such as policies and procedures.
-But it also includes those things which are often hard to pinpoint, like ethics and values, the goals of an organization, and the behavior of employees and leadership personnel.
+But it also includes those things that are often hard to pinpoint, like ethics and values, the goals of an organization, and the behavior of employees and leadership personnel.

 It’s not uncommon for new employees to undergo an onboarding process that might include the issuance of written material seeking to explain a company’s culture.
 It probably includes a “mission statement” and information related to certain policies regarding discrimination, harassment, whistleblowing, and the ever-present open-door policy.